raidel-a/den/README.md

-# Den - Project Progress
+# Den
-A terminal-based project manager with a cozy interface.
+A terminal-based project manager with a [charming](https://github.com/charmbracelet) interface.

 ## Current Status
 Den is currently in active development with a functional core feature set.